Iumentum/Tooltip/readme.md

 Usage
 -----
-Do not use title as selector cause the script will remove that attribute.
+Do not use title selector as selector cause the script will remove that attribute.

     $(function() {
       $('a[rel=tooltip]').tooltip({